UnvanquishedAssets/map-thunder_src.dpkdir/README.md

 About
 -----

-_Thunder_ is a map featuring a station on a planet englufed in a continuous thunderstorm.
+_Thunder_ is a game level featuring a station on a planet engulfed in a continuous thunderstorm.

 This map is a work in progress by Jack “EmperorJack” Purvis for the [Unvanquished](https://unvanquished.net) game project.

+This map is meant to be edited with a level editor like [NetRadiant](https://netradiant.gitlab.io/).

 Visit the [Unvanquished website](https://unvanquished.net/) for more information about the game itself.